Schools to Watch® is an initiative of the

-Contact Shirley Wright if you want to know more.
+Contact Susie Highley if you want to know more.
 Periodically, trainings are held at the IASP office in Indianapolis, but she can also meet with individual schools, attend a staff meeting, or work with a group of educators.
 STW training is required for schools planning to apply for designation.

 If you teach at a school that has already been designated, or at a school that is not applying yet, you can still learn about the process.
-By attending a training, you are eligible to be a reader for applications or participate in the site visits that are part of the process.
+If you are from a STW and attend a training, you are eligible to be a reader for applications or participate in the site visits that are part of the process.

 For More Information, Check out the Middle Grades Forum site: